 Opportunistic pathogens are those that tend to infect people with weaker immune systems, such as the sick, hospitalized or elderly.
 With cholera and typhoid-causing bacteria largely under control thanks to water-treatment advances, opportunistic pathogens — including Legionella pneumophila, which can cause a deadly form of pneumonia, and Pseudomonas aeruginosa, a common cause of infection in hospitalized patients — are now taking much of the blame for waterborne disease outbreaks in developed countries.
 There are millions of cases of waterborne illnesses each year in the United States, totaling almost one billion in hospitalization costs.

 Complete eradication of these bacteria is unrealistic, the researchers say in their review.
 Just as the use and misuse of antibiotics have led to proliferation of antibiotic-resistant bacteria, the use of disinfection agents may create an environment selective for those bacteria that are resistant to the agent.
 Other methods, such as the use of high temperatures to kill microbes, also face the challenge posed by bacterial evolutionary capabilities — the emergence of heat-resistant bacteria.
 Some disinfectants can cause damage to plumbing infrastructure such as corrosion and pipe leaks, or generate unwanted byproducts.
-That’s why it is best to call professional plumbers from Marines Plumbing LLC to deal with any issues you my have with pipes.

 “A far more elegant and sustainable approach is to learn to live with microbiology,” says Dr. Kyle Bibby, a professor at University of Pittsburgh’s School of Engineering who also studies environmental microbial populations.
 The goal of the probiotic approach is not to destroy the microbiome in our drinking water, but tweak it to select for a desirable microbial ecology, one that it is inhospitable to the growth of pathogenic bacteria.
 Proposed strategies include “precolonizing” plumbing pipes with nonharmful bacteria, which would compete with harmful bacteria for nutrients and thus make it harder for them to survive.
 Some bacterial species have been found to secrete toxins that kill Legionella pneumophila, and growth of these could be encouraged.
 Another strategy would target free-living amoebae, which support the growth of several types of pathogenic bacteria.